Hellmann-Lab/Co-evolution-TRNP1-and-GI/README.md

 ## Protein

-All the relevant scripts listed below can be found within protein/scripts folder.
+All the relevant scripts listed below can be found within the `protein/scripts` folder.

 ### Protein-coding sequence collection